tiagozacarias/bgptool/README.md

 # BGPTool V1.9

-  - The bgptool tool was developed in the languages python3, dialog and netmiko automation module with the objective of facilitating the day-to-day network operation where it is possible to perform massive network traffic switching for secondary and primary links by manipulating the BGP routing protocol with the creation of prefix filters by neighborhood.
+The bgptool tool was developed in the languages python3, dialog and netmiko automation module with the objective of facilitating the day-to-day network operation where it is possible to perform massive network traffic switching for secondary and primary links by manipulating the BGP routing protocol with the creation of prefix filters by neighborhood.

+TODO:

+  - Identify the state of BGP sessions on reflectors before automation.

 * Tool Frontend: